radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-details/endpoints-overview.md

 # Endpoints

-There are three major endpoints provided through EOC and can be disbaled / enabled as required
+There are three major endpoints provided through EOC and can be disbaled / enabled as required.

 ![image description](images/endpoints.png)